CyberT33N/expressjs-cheat-cheat/README.md

 const sanitizeResponseBody = (req, res, next) => {
     const oldJson = res.json

     res.json = body => {
-        // Sometimes the body is from mongoose
         // It is important that you not return a new variable.
-You must modify the original body removePasswords(body.toObject ? body.toObject() : body)
+You must modify the original body.
+If you return a new variable then you get an error that .toString() does not exists removePasswords(body)
         res.locals.body = body
         return oldJson.call(res, body)
     }